DFE-Digital/bat-design-history/app/posts/manage-teacher-training-applications/2019-10-15-minimal-ui.md

 - Offer accepted (added)
 - Offer declined (added)

 The ‘interviewing’ status was removed as this takes place off-service.
-As the initial service won’t involve a large number of applications, we removed the filters added in the previous round of testing as well as the search functionality.
+As the initial service will not involve a large number of applications, we removed the filters added in the previous round of testing as well as the search functionality.

 ## Reviewing an application